scalawithcats/scala-with-cats/src/pages/monads/writer.md

 a.written
 ```

+or we can extract log and result at the same time
-or both at once using the `run` method:
+using the `run` method:

 ```tut:book
 val (log, result) = b.run